lintian0616/vesselNormalization/README.md

 Mutual regulation of tumour vessel normalization and immunostimulatory reprogramming
 ======

 This repository contains the source data and source codes for bioinformatic analysis.
-The manuscript is under revision.
+The manuscript has been accepted by [Nature](http://www.nature.com/nature/index.html).

 File Name  | Description
 ------------- | -------------